 Cars at 16 San Diego Way, North Harbour, on 30 July 2017 obstructing an ambulance and other emergency vehicles from departing

-Cars are often parked outside both buildings and their garages interfering with or hindering or blocking emergency access when they are not supposed to, even when there are vacant assigned or visitor parking spaces in that development.
+Cars are often parked outside both buildings and their garages interfering with or hindering or blocking emergency access, even when there are vacant assigned or visitor parking spaces in that development.
 Other cars are parked equally dangerously nearby also hindering safe and fast emergency vehicles from accessing or leaving or both.
-Ambulances may need to park parallel with a building, to provide the closest possible access to their back door and the shortest distance to the building to receive or discharge patients.
-By parking this way they also provide space for non-emergency vehicles to get by in the event of any delay.
+Ambulances and other emergency vehicles need to park parallel with a building, to provide the closest possible access to their back door and the shortest distance to the building to receive or discharge patients.
 Also, some cars have been seen to partly park on pavements and in the process block lowered-curb roads and denying access for the disabled, or dangerously close to a street junction or sharp turn or in other traffic-disturbing areas.
 With regional hospitals having announced in May 2017 that stroke patients are now going to have to go to fewer specialist hospitals than before and with it now well-known that stroke patients need to be treated within an hour or they could die, ambulances need totally unimpeded access at all times.
-If managing agents of buildings and building owners ignore these sensible pleas to ensure they pass on as a matter of urgency to their leaseholders associations, flat-owners and car owners the problems that their badly parked cars are causing, and deaths or life-threatening permanent injuries result, their non-action could result in lawsuits being filed by the families or spouses of those who die because of delays in getting treatment against leaseholders associations, leaseholders who are owners of the cars concerned, managing agents and owners of buildings.
-The potential seriousness of the problem and its implications or repercussions must be noted and acted on without delay by all concerned.
-Another aspect of such indifferent or careless parking is that when management companies of buildings try to clean Juliet balconies and other windows on each floor of their buildings their progress is blocked by cars deliberately not parked properly in assigned or visitor parking spaces but carelessly outside the building and impeding the work.
-As one result, hoses that should normally be placed parallel to the building while the window-washing process incurs has instead to be placed in the driveway where cars and other vehicles run over and damage the hoses
+When flat-owners and car owners create the problems with their badly parked cars and deaths or life-threatening permanent injuries result, lawsuits could be filed.

 Disabled residential Parking; The almost complete lack of disabled parking nearly everywhere is a problem to residents who are disabled.
 At Golden Gate Way off Pacific Avenue, near and opposite the Pacific Heights North building, there is one Disabled Parking-signed place.
 That's it.
 Because it is on private property not a public road, it is not one that will get a penalty for misuse.